Eyesore123/blog-app/README.md

 - This is a blog app that I'm going to hook up with my portfolio site.
 Work in progress!

-So currently app shows posts and comments.
+So currently app works like a basic blog app: it shows posts and comments.
 Posts can be searched by title and topic.
 Posts also can be searched using the dropdown menu, showing the posts for each year.
 There are archive pages which show all the posts for each year (paginated).
 Posts use tags (optional) and posts can be filtered by tags just by clicking a tag on the post.

 RSS Feed component is also included.
 I added custom API endpoint for recent activity, which is used in recent activity component in landing page.
 I also created "the latest post" endpoint which can be used to fetch the latest post.
 It's an alternative to rss feed (I plan to use it for my portfolio site).